 She took Dramamine to help her keep her food down.
 It was for Charlie's benefit that she took it; he was the only one she ate with over the months that Edward and his family had been gone.
 A box of Unisom and Advil PM were kept inside the tower as well.
 The pills helped her get at least a little bit of sleep, but she would remain trapped inside her nightmares until their effects wore off enough for her to wake.
 Then there was the bottle of No-Doz kept in her backpack.
 She tried not to take those at all, but more often than not she needed the stimulants just to keep her eyes open enough to drive her truck.
 The only thing she couldn't hide were the tremors.

-Sniffling back the tears, she swiped her hands over her face as she begged for the tears to stop, but knew they wouldn't.
-The only thing she was thankful for was that Charlie had accepted Billy Black's invitation to a three day fishing trip out on their favorite lake and had left directly after dinner.
+Sniffling back her tears, Bella swiped her hands over her face as she begged for the tears to stop, but knew they wouldn't.
+The only thing she was thankful for was that Charlie had accepted Billy Black's invitation to a three day fishing trip out on their favorite lake, and had left directly after dinner.
 Making her way back to her bedroom on unsteady feet, she closed her bedroom door behind her and looked to the window.
 Edward wouldn't be coming tonight.
 He and the others had left to go hunting in Canada's big game country barely an hour after school had let out for Spring Break.
 The only ones still left in Forks were Carlisle and Emmett.

 Laughing softly to herself as she fell to sit in her desk chair, she shook her head as she lifted trembling hands to the computer tower.
 Carlisle had stayed behind because he had to work, but Emmett had stayed behind because Rosalie was still mad at him.
 He had voted yes to her becoming a vampire and Rosalie was still furious with him over it.
-Grinding her teeth together as she focused all her energy on undoing the snaps and screws to get the side panel off of the computer tower, she took out her bottle of Dramamine.
+Bella ground her teeth together as she focused all her energy on undoing the snaps and screws to get the side panel off of the computer tower, and took out her bottle of Dramamine.